PART I – What is Chinese Family Camp (Midwest)?

 How is final payment handled?

-The deposit, made prior to camp, is applied to the final bill, which is given to families during Camp.
-The balance is paid before the end of Camp to the Treasurer or Director or the President of CFC, Inc. CFC can only accepts checks, no credit cards.
-Campers do not pay Amish Acres directly for lodging.
+The deposit, made prior to camp, is applied to the final bill which is given to families during Camp.
+The balance is paid before the end of the week to the Treasurer of CFC, Inc. Chinese Family Camp cannot process credit cards, so please create an account with our online registration system to pay by e-check or you can bring your checkbook to pay at camp.

-Do I have to stay at Amish Acres?
+Do I have to stay at Cedar Lake?

 Can a teenager attend without parents?

-Yes, a teenager may make arrangements with the Director to attend without a parent.
+Yes, a teenager may make arrangements with the Camp Director to attend without a parent.
 An adult sponsor must agree to be responsible for the teen.
-The teen may stay in teen lodging, if available, or share a hotel room.

 Do people bring babies or toddlers?

 Yes, babies and toddlers are welcome with the rest of their family.
-Amish Acres is family friendly.
-A stroller is recommended.
+Cedar Lake is family friendly.
+Babies may not attend without their parents. 🙂

 Is Family Camp for Christians only?

-No. Family Camp activities have no specific orientation to any religion.
+Chinese Family Camp does take place at a Christian campground; however, Chinese Family Camp has no specific orientation to any religion.